ModelEarth/localsite/start/cloudflare/README.md

 4. Lastly, add a subdomain under Custom domains within Cloudflare pages.
 This will automatically create a CNAME record pointed at [generated subdomain].pages.dev after a few minutes.

+Optional: Include the "functions" folder from [charca's repo](https://dev.to/charca/password-protection-for-cloudflare-pages-8ma) to create the secure login single-password site.

 Use [submodules](../submodules) to place multiple repos in your parent repo.